DianaStrahilova/spooky-hangman-pp3/README.md

    - Scroll down to Deployment Method and select GitHub.
    - Select the repository to be deployed and connect to Heroku.
    - Scroll down to "Deploy":
-        - Option 1 is selectiong Automatic Deploys.
+        - Option 1 is selecting Automatic Deploys.
         - Option 2 is Manual Deploys, which was used for this project.

    Live deployment [Spooky Hangman](https://spooky-hangman-b6ee3e9202ec.herokuapp.com/)